 Same- or next-day swap

-We haul your full container, drop an empty on the same pad, and keep the crew moving—no loading hour lost.
+We haul the full container and drop the empty on the same staging pad so the crew never loses a loading hour.

 Step 3